Viking, Denmark

 Continue over Odins Square and cross the railway line to Tangevej.
 Go up on the rampart with the water tower on your right hand (the Ribelund-area).

-The first town trench around Ribe was build here in the first half of the 800s (more or less equal to the green line on the drawing).
-It was 2-3 meters wide with a small earthwork on the inside.
+The first town ditch around Ribe was build here in the first half of the 800s (more or less equal to the green line on the drawing).
+It was 2-3 meters wide with a small rampart on the inside.
 It did not have any water in it.
 The limited town area was about 100.000 square metres.
 Such a ditch was not able to stop attacks from enemies, and therefore it must rather have been a sort of town boundary.
 The boundary probably also marked where the town’s laws, rights and duties were upheld.
-The market peace was guaranteed by the king, and the king's men controlled the merchants and their goods before they entered the city.
+The market peace was guaranteed by the king, and the king’s men controlled the merchants and their goods before they entered the city.
 The merchants paid a tax in return.
 The ditch is only known in the town’s eastern part (the area in which you are standing now), but it is assumed that it went in a half circle around the city and ended by the river, almost where Danhostel Ribe is now situated.

 In the 900s the ditch was replaced by a one meter deep and eight meter wide moat.
 Besides from this there was a rampart made out of turf – and perhaps a palisade on top of it to protect the guards.
 This moat almost had the same course as the former ditch had, and is also only known in the eastern part.